raisa-d/the-100-rpg/README.md

 ## Usage

-- Choose a character class that suits your playstyle.
+- Choose your character's crime that suits your playstyle.
 - Explore the richly detailed world of "The 100."
 - Engage in thrilling turn-based battles with various enemies.
 - Manage your inventory and collect items.
-- Form relationships with NPCs who inhabit the world.
+- Have unique interactions with NPCs based on your player's crime.

 ## Features